Finding a Job

 Now that your Job Search Plan is in place.
 You’ve created a solid, marketable brand; and you know what you do and don’t want in your next role.
 In your hand, you have a professional, succinct resume that highlights what sets you apart from the crowd.
 You’ve pinpointed the role you want, the companies that are appealing, and what you can reasonably expect in compensation.
 Now you’re ready to hit the pavement… or click the mouse.

-Hiring has predominantly become a digital endeavor; but don’t underestimate the power of a good handshake, a face to face meeting, and small talk.
-Keep in mind, 75% of today’s jobs are filled through networking, referrals & connections; 10-15% are filled through online job postings; and approximately 10-15% are filled by recruiters.
-This is why we recommend a three-pronged approach to finding your next job.
+Hiring has predominantly become a digital endeavor; but don’t underestimate the power of a good handshake, a face-to-face meeting, and small talk.
+Keep in mind, 75% of today’s jobs are filled through networking, referrals & connections; 10-15% are filled through online job postings; and approximately 10-15% are filled by executive job search firms & headhunters.
+This is why we recommend a three-pronged approach to find your next job.

 Networking – the #1 resource for finding a job